 Kadam Bridget Heyes

-Kadam Bridget Heyes is the UK National Spiritual Director of the New Kadampa Tradition and Resident Teacher of Nagarjuna Buddhist Centre in Northamptonshire.
+Kadam Bridget Heyes is the UK National Spiritual Director of the New Kadampa Tradition and Resident Teacher of Nagarjuna Kadampa Meditation Centre in Northamptonshire.
 She is a senior disciple of Geshe Kelsang Gyatso and has been practising for over 20 years.
 Kadam Bridget is known for her powerful teachings, compassionate heart and deep understanding of Buddha’s teachings.
 As a mother of two, she has special insight into how to bring meditation alive to meet the demands of busy modern life.
 She shows an inspiring example for anyone interested in developing their mind.